Tuesday, November 29, 2011

 With cold weather Baguio's AH1N1 cases went up

-The Department of Health (DOH) in Cordillera said that from January to October this year, 118 people have tested positive for AH1N1.
+Cases of persons diagnosed with the AH1N1 virus have increased in Baguio City, according to health officials.
+The Department of Health (DOH) in Cordillera said that from January to October this year, 118 people have tested positive for AH1...

 Read more »